Friday, December 28, 2012

 Celebrating the Patron Saint of Isla Mujeres

-Cowboys, bull fights, church services, baptisms, feasting and parades starting November 29th and lasting into the first week of December; this year we finally have an inkling of what it all means.
-It’s the Feast of the Virgin of Immaculate Conception.
+Cowboys, bull fights, church services, baptisms, feasting and parades starting November 29th and lasting into the first week of December; this year, we finally have an inkling of what it all means.
+It’s the Feast of the Virgin of the Immaculate Conception.

 This is an important celebration throughout Latin America, but doubly important to Isleños as she is also the patron saint of the island.

-Every village, city, town has its own patron saint who people hope will watch over them and their families throughout the year, bringing good health and prosperity to everyone.
-Local people offer prayers, food or gifts to the patron saint hoping to attract her good-will.
-This is also the time of year when many children are baptized, or confirmed into the Catholic Church.
-It is also the start of a six-week-long celebration that includes The Feast of our Lady Guadalupe on December 12th, Posadas Navideñas December 16th to 29th, Noche Buena December 24th, Christmas December 25th, and ending in January with the Night of the Kings on January 6th.
+Every village, city, or town has its own patron saint who people hope will watch over them and their families throughout the year, bringing good health and prosperity to everyone.
+Local people offer prayers, food or gifts to the patron saint, hoping to attract her goodwill.
+This is also the time of year when many children are baptized or confirmed into the Catholic Church.
+It is also the start of a six-week-long celebration that includes The Feast of our Lady of Guadalupe on December 12th, Posadas Navideñas from December 16th to 29th, Noche Buena on December 24th, Christmas on December 25th, and ending in January with the Night of the Kings on January 6th.

-And in the northwestern parts of Mexico where the drug cartels are very powerful they have their own patron saint of thieves and drug dealers – San Malverde.
+And in the northwestern parts of Mexico, where the drug cartels are powerful, they have their own patron saint of thieves and drug dealers, San Malverde.
 Sporting a thick black moustache, neckerchief and pistol belt, San Malverde does not look like a typical saint.
 (I think his name translates to Bad-Green, perhaps a reference to money?)
-Although he is not recognized by the Catholic Church his festival is celebrated with great enthusiasm on May 3rd in Sinaloa.
-His popularity among drug lords is so widespread his followers have built chapels and shrines in his honor near the Mexico/US border.
+Although he is not recognized by the Catholic Church, his festival is celebrated with great enthusiasm on May 3rd in Sinaloa.
+His popularity among drug lords is so widespread that his followers have built chapels and shrines in his honour near the Mexico/US border.

 _______________________